-\I am indebted to John Duggan for pointing out an error in an earlier version of the paper.
-This finding led to a considerable generalization of the main result.
-I am grateful to the coeditor Nicola Persico and two referees for comments and suggestions that significantly improved the paper.
-I also thank Vincent Anesi, Klaus Kultti, Roger Myerson, Hannu Nurmi, Marco Ottaviani, Ariel Rubinstein, Hannu Salonen, Daniel Seidmann, and Juuso Välimäki for insightful comments and discussions.
+I am indebted to John Duggan for pointing out an error in an earlier version of this paper, which led to a considerable generalization of the main result.
+I am grateful to the co-editor Nicola Persico and two referees for comments and suggestions that significantly improved the paper.
+I also thank Vincent Anesi, Klaus Kultti, Roger Myerson, Hannu Nurmi, Marco Ottaviani, Ariel Rubinstein, Hannu Salonen, Daniel Seidmann, and Juuso Välimäki for insightful comments and discussions, and Lin Zhang for generous feedback at the final stage of the project.
 All errors are mine.